 A typicalad hominemattack (attacking me as a blogger and not the substance of my argument at hand).

 As I told Mike back then, I may be just a regular blogger but I don’t recommend network/MLM programs, instead I recommend programs that are affordable to the public and actually are legit money-making opportunities.

 While I don’t deny the fact that some people do make huge commissions thanks to network marketing programs, my point here is that their price point is a scam because other programs deliver the same info for less.

 Choosing Affiliate Marketing Over MLMs

-They say that there are two camps affiliate marketers and network marketers, and generally people tend to stick to their “camp”.
+There are two camps – affiliate marketers and network marketers -and generally people tend to stick to their “camp”.

 (Probably it has to do with the get-rich-quick mentality that MLM people have.)

 I don’t plan to “convert” anyone into my “religion” but if you’re only starting toexplore online opportunities, I’d recommend choosing affiliate marketing over multi-level marketing.